-Dr. Ian Bickford, Simon’s Rock ’95, was appointed provost and vice president of Bard College at Simon’s Rock on January 1, 2016.
-A specialist in Early Modern literature, and an influential leader in the early college movement, Bickford is the first alumnus of the college to serve in this role.
+Dr. Ian Bickford, Simon’s Rock ’95, served as provost and vice president of Bard College at Simon’s Rock from 2016–2020.
+A specialist in Early Modern literature, and an influential leader in the early college movement, Bickford was the first alumnus of the college to serve in this role.

 He began his professional affiliation with Bard in 2007 as a member of the faculty, first at Simon’s Rock, and then at the Bard High School Early College in Queens, New York, and he has since participated in the establishment of new Bard early college programs in Baltimore and Harlem.
 Prior to becoming provost, Bickford served as the founding dean of Bard Academy at Simon’s Rock, as well as dean of the Bard Early Colleges, providing academic support and guidance to Bard’s public early-college network.